Alex Stone, Oregon State University

 Gastonia, North Carolina 28054-2193

 - Oregon Seed Law.
 Chapter 633.
-Grades, Standards and Labels for Feeds, Fertilizers and Seeds.
-2007 Edition.
+Grades, Standards and Labels for Feeds, Soil Enhancers and Seeds.
+2011 Edition.

 - Oregon Seed Rule.
 Oregon Department of Agriculture.